 Faculty in the English department are literary scholars, creative writers, and specialists in rhetoric and composition.
 In addition to teaching, faculty in English serve as mentors and advisors, encouraging majors to apply for awards and scholarships, to join our local chapter of the English Honor society, to study abroad, or to enroll in internships.
 More about Department Faculty

 What do students do with a major in English?
-Find out what our former students are doing after graduation.
-Our students have shown that the degree in English provides an intellectual background and readily transferable skills for a wide range of personal and professional endeavors.
+Our students have taken their rich analytical and creative problem-solving skills, their ability to write well, and their enthusiasm for language arts to further study at impressive graduate programs or to jobs as writers, editiors, teachers, journalists, lawyers, business people, and a wealth of other professions where their ability to write, think, and communicate well are critical assets.
+They’ve shown that their degree in English provides an intellectual background and readily transferable skills for a wide range of personal and professional endeavors.
 More about Life after KSC: What Our Grads Are Doing